-Using renewable energy to reduce greenhouse gas emissions and climaterelated impacts and adopting stricter environmental regulations ensures environmental sustainability.
+Using renewable energy to reduce greenhouse gas emissions and climate-related impacts and adopting stricter environmental regulations ensures environmental sustainability.
 Another key recommendation is to minimize environmental impact by using low-quality water or seawater instead of fresh or desalinated water in the industries, especially for cooling.

 The Arab region may consider the USA's Environmental Protection Agency (EPA) regulations regarding direct and indirect discharges of residues from drinking water production.
 Zero-liquid discharge (ZLD) has recently gained traction to minimize brine's environmental impact on sea life and coral reefs.
 ZLD produces higher water recovery and provides the option of salts recovery producing minimal water and solid wastes.
-Among the efforts in the Arab world to reduce greenhouse gas emissions is the Kingdom's pledge to double its efforts by 2030 to reduce carbon emissions from 130 million tons to 278 million tons.
-As part of a series of initiatives, it aims to achieve net zero carbon emissions by 2060.

 The Arab region relies heavily on agriculture contributing 80% of total water use.
-Encouraging farmers to use nonconventional water for irrigation through public awareness sessions, legislation, and empowerment by providing them with training and modern tools and equipment is essential.
+Encouraging farmers to use non-conventional water for irrigation through public awareness sessions, legislation, and empowerment by providing them with training and modern tools and equipment is essential.
 The Arab world can invest in new desalination technologies better suited for agriculture, such as nanofiltration, CDI, and EDR processes.
 These processes are highly suited for groundwater (low-medium salinity) desalination and can control the desalinated water's salinity.
 Research is necessary to investigate the applicability of mixing different quantities and qualities of groundwater, treated wastewater, desalinated water, and surface water for agriculture purposes.
 In addition, more research is crucial in saline agriculture, aquaponics, and hydroponics.